What to Do in Oregon in November

 Run to Stay Warm

-An annual fundraiser for the Eugene Water and Electric Board's Customer Care program, which provides payment assistance for low-income customers, the Run to Stay Warm race includes 5k, 10k, half-marathon, and kids run options, with routes through Alton Baker Park and along the Ruth Bascom Riverbank Path, all on smooth, flat paths.
-Stick around afterward for a post-race party at the plaza of Eugene's new city hall.
+An annual fundraiser for the Eugene Water and Electric Board's Customer Care program, which provides payment assistance for low-income customers, the Run to Stay Warm race includes 5k, 10k, half-marathon, and kids run options, with routes through Alton Baker Park and Eugene’s new downtown Riverfront Park, where runners are invited to stick around afterward for a post-race party.